Downtown Livability

 Discussions are currently ongoing with Fraser Health Authority regarding additional outreach services in response to the opioid epidemic and toxic drug supply.
 A case for support is currently under development to address opportunities to provide expanded supervised services as well as increased and expanded needle sweeps to ensure the safe disposal of drug paraphernalia.

-Opioid Crisis and Drug Overdose - check out this presentation to learn more about New Westminster and drug use, as well as a demonstration of how to use Nalaxone.
-For Nalaxone training, please connect with the Health Contact Centre.
+Opioid Crisis and Drug Overdose - check out this presentation to learn more about New Westminster and drug use, as well as a demonstration of how to use Naloxone.
+For Naloxone training, please connect with the Health Contact Centre.

 This session, recorded April 2022, features four guest speakers who offer insight and education on the opioid crisis and how businesses can support drug users.
 Use these links to skip to the information most important to you:

 The City has contracted the services of a specialized waste removal company to perform targeted sweeps in downtown.
 The Engineering department has also added additional resources to provide additional services above and beyond the biohazardous sweeps.
 These services remove drug and human waste from streets, sidewalks, and planters.
 For businesses adjacent to public property, the crew may also be able to check alcoves and doorways.
-Please email to see if your business is on the route; property owners will need to sign a liability waiver to participate.
+Property owners will need to sign a liability waiver to participate.

 What’s Planned